pirsch-analytics/docs/docs/advanced/events.md

 Events are automatically created and added to your dashboard when you send them.
 They can be sent from your website using JavaScript, or from your backend using our [API](/api-sdks/api) or one of our [SDKs](/api-sdks/sdks).

+By default, an event counts as an interaction, which marks the session as not bounced.
+You can change this by adding the `non_interactive` parameter.

 ## Sending Events From Your Website

 Before you can send your first event, you need to add the `pa.js` JavaScript snippet to your website.